-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant [X] Filed by a Party other than the Registrant [ ]

-Check the appropriate box:

-- [ ] Preliminary Proxy Statement

-- [ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- [X] Definitive Proxy Statement

-- [ ] Definitive Additional Materials

-- [ ] Soliciting Material Pursuant to §240.14a-12

-Kimberly-Clark Corporation

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- [X] No fee required. - [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies:

-3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-- 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid:

-] Fee paid previously with preliminary materials.

-[ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Registrant [X] arty other than the Registrant [] Checl k the a ppropriate box: [] [X] [] Con Defi Defi fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials citing Material Pursuant to §240.14a-12 Kimberly-Clark Corporation (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym Filing Fee (Check the appropriate box): [X] ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. [] ree computed on table below per exchange Act Rules 14a-o(1)(1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] Fee 1 paid previously with preliminary materials. [] ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1) Amount Previously Paid:

-2) Form, Schedule or Registration Statement No.:

-3) Filing Party:

-4) Date Filed:
+1) Amount Previously Paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-Proxy Statement For 2018 Annual Meeting of Stockholders
+Proxy Statement For 2019 Annual Meeting of Stockholders

-March 16, 2018
+March 8, 2019

-Thomas J. Falk Chairman of the Board and Chief Executive Officer
+Thomas J. Falk Executive Chairman of the Board